COPtoLON/KB/Career/Interview.md

 A Python float is stored as a 64-bit IEEE 754 double-precision value, \
 which provides a balance between performance and precision but can introduce small rounding errors for certain decimal values.

 - "What is the command to search for a certain pattern?"
 - "What is a good refactoring?"
 - "How do you make sure the refractor did a good job?"

+## Finance
+- "What is a future?"
+- "What is an option?"

 ## Second interview
 Exchange level stock market data processing